symbiote-h2020/SymbIoTeSecurity/README.md

 Component Security Handler provides following methods:
  - `Set<String> getSatisfiedPoliciesIdentifiers(Map<String, IAccessPolicy> accessPolicies,
-                                                    SecurityRequest securityRequest)` - returns a set of identifiers of policies (e.g. resources identifiers) whose access policies are satisfied with the given SecurityRequest
+                                                    SecurityRequest securityRequest)` - returns a set of identifiers of policies (e.g. resources identifiers) which are satisfied with the given SecurityRequest
  - `boolean isReceivedServiceResponseVerified(String serviceResponse,
                                                   String componentIdentifier,
                                                   String platformIdentifier)` - is used by a component to verify that the other components response was legitimate... e.g. to handle the service response encapsulated in a JWS.
 Returns true if the service is genuine.